 Partner spotlight - Network for Active Citizens

-As part of our strategy, our work is primarily based on partnerships.
+Our work is primarily based on partnerships.

 Världskulturmuseerna (The National Museums of World Culture) comprises four separate museums with different thematic orientations, which together span all over the world and thousands of years of human culture from prehistoric times to our world today.